Buffalo - When to Visit

 Plug Type

-Type A/B (two flat parallel pins or two flat pins with grounding pin)
+Type A and Type B (two flat parallel pins / two flat parallel pins plus a round grounding pin)

 Voltage